thycotic/dsv-docs/product/cli-ref/config.md

 >Note: In this command the `--encoding yaml` flag could be used to provide the output in YAML format.

-In response, you should see a block of code containing the Default Admin Policy and the authentication configuration for Thycotic One, similar to this.
+In response, you should see a block of code containing the Default Admin Policy, similar to this.

 ```Bash
 {